-Ann M. Kappler is Deputy General Counsel and Head of External Affairs, at Prudential Financial.
-Prior to joining Prudential,…
+Ann M. Kappler is Executive Vice President and General Counsel at Prudential Financial.
+Prior to joining Prudential in 2009, Ms.…

 Miriam Harmatz is one of Florida's leading Medicaid advocates and a former health law attorney at Florida Legal Services…

-Dr. L.D.
-Britt is a member of the National Academy of Medicine and a native of Suffolk, Virginia.
-After…
+L.D.
+Britt, MD, MPH is a member of the National Academy of Medicine and a native of Suffolk, Virginia.…

 Ian Heath Gershengorn is a partner in the Washington, D.C. office of Jenner & Block.
 He is chair of…

-Robert B. Greifinger is a correctional health care policy and quality management consultant.
-Dr. Greifinger is Professor (Adjunct) of Health…
+Robert B. Greifinger, MD is a correctional health care policy and quality management consultant.
+Dr. Greifinger’s work focuses on…

 Michele Johnson is co-founder and executive director of the Tennessee Justice Center.
 The focus of her nationally recognized legal…

-Arian M. June is a litigation partner at Debevoise & Plimpton and is based in the firm’s Washington, D.C.…
+Arian M. June is a litigation partner based in the Debevoise & Plimpton’s Washington, D.C. office and is a…

 Marc Fleischaker is chairman emeritus of Arent Fox.
 He maintains an active legal practice in a number of areas,…